seyfig/AdvancedLaneFinding/writeup_report.md

 | S             | HLS    | 100, 255      |
 | V             | HSV    | 50, 255       |

 X and Y gradients are combined with and, S and V combinations combined with and.
-These sub combinations are combined with or.
+These sub-combinations are combined with or.

 These transformations can only work well on the project video.
 The color changes on the road are mixed with the lane lines when the images of challenge video transformed with this transformation.